Last updated August 2016

 A view of the body sitting on the chassis frames - all handbuilt using mostly nickel-silver sheet, plus a few bits of turned brass, and wire etc.

-Two views of the chassis.
+Two views of the original chassis (subsequently rebuilt with a Mashima and HLM gearbox).
 The front axle uses plain bearings, whilst the rear axle has a very simple centre bearing with axle bearings slotted directly into the frames, to provide the third point of compensation.

 The motor sits in a cradle, and packed with shims to get a good mesh with the worm-wheel.